Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 ## Hiring Process
 - A call for new hires is put out articulating foundation needs/wants
-- Candidates contact the foundation, initial conection is established and a date for interaction is set
+- Candidates contact the foundation (with/without information) and a date/time/location for further interaction is set.
--
+- "coffee chat" and sense mak

 ## Onboarding Process
 - A desire to participate in emitted on a community platform or other channels